pachyderm/docs-content/2.3.x/reference/pachctl/pachctl_config_import-kube.md

   -e, --enterprise          Configure an enterprise server context.
   -h, --help                help for import-kube
   -k, --kubernetes string   Specify the kubernetes context's values to import.
-  -n, --namespace string    Specify a namespace where Pachyderm is deployed.
+  -n, --namespace string    Specify a namespace where {{%productName%}} is deployed.
   -o, --overwrite           Overwrite a context if it already exists.
 ```